 - Have you worked on a project at Clique or otherwise that had specific accessibility requirements?

-- Have you ever had an instance where you have push back on a dev, designer, or Project Manager in regards to accessibility?
+- Have you ever had an instance where you have push back on a developer, designer, strategist, or project manager in regards to accessibility?

 - What resources do you use right now to learn more about accessibility?